rafaelmunozan/Syna/README.md

 # Syna

-Syna is a lightweight, high-performance framework for building single-page applications (SPAs) using Web Components.
+Syna is a lightweight, high-performance library for building single-page applications (SPAs) using Web Components.
 Designed to be fast, memory-efficient, and to offer granular, low-level control. **This is a personal project I built for myself, driven by a passion for learning and experimentation, using Grok 3 and O3-mini**.

 ## Features